Financial highlights and outlook

 The Volkswagen Group is committed to the Paris Climate Agreement and aligns its activities with the 1.5-degree goal.
 It intends to become a net carbon-neutral enterprise by 2050.

-The Brand Group Premium is a fully consolidated Volkswagen Group company and is therefore not required to provide a separate report in accordance with EU taxonomy criteria.
-Since fiscal year 2021, the Premium brand group is fostering transparency by publishing a voluntary report of the key figures relating to the EU taxonomy, thus reflecting the priority the brands give to ESG (Environmental, Social & Governance) criteria.
-Sustainability has a central role for the Brand Group Premium and this is to be demonstrated visibly.
+The Brand Group Progressive is a fully consolidated Volkswagen Group company and is therefore not required to provide a separate report in accordance with EU taxonomy criteria.
+Since fiscal year 2021, the Progressive brand group is fostering transparency by publishing a voluntary report of the key figures relating to the EU taxonomy, thus reflecting the priority the brands give to ESG (Environmental, Social & Governance) criteria.
+Sustainability has a central role for the Brand Group Progressive and this is to be demonstrated visibly.

 More details